Solvay Board of Directors

 It meets alone with the auditor in charge of the external audit whenever deemed useful.

-• Marjan Oudeman (Independent Director)
+• Marjan Oudeman

-• Wolfgang Colberg (Independent Director)
+• Wolfgang Colberg

 The finance committee’s role is to give an opinion on financial matters such as interim and final dividend amounts, the levels, conditions and currencies of indebtedness, monitoring the credit strength of the group’s balance sheet, hedging foreign exchange and risks, the hedging policy for long-term incentive plans, content for financial communications, and financing major investments.

+It also finalizes the preparation of press releases announcing financial results.
 When called upon, it gives opinions on board policies on the above matters and makes recommendations to the board of directors.

-• Nicolas Boël (Chair)
+• Pierre Gurdjian (Chair)

-• Wolfgang Colberg (Independent Director)
+• Wolfgang Colberg

 • The company’s compensation policy and principles;